Sri Lanka University & Campus School Education News - ශ්රී ලංකා විශ්ව විද්යාල පුවත්

-Finally Good news for students.Campus Handbook for University entrance has been released & student can buy from island-wide agents / bookshops.
-Student can apply via www.ugc.ac.lk website.
+University Handbook Released - Apply Online Before February 20th.Campus Handbook for University entrance has been Released & student can buy from island-wide agents / bookshops or can download www.ugc.ac.lk website.

-UGC says Students can Only apply through the Internet this time (Only Apply via Online).
+UGC says Students can Only apply Online through www.admission.ugc.ac.lk Internet this time (Only Apply via Online).

 2016/2017 University Academic Year students read this full article.
 (Important)